Atigit15/Quirk-Chat/README.md

 https://github.com/Atigit15/Quirk-Chat/assets/77894729/d3f84e6d-3272-4cd0-bd71-062c19a9a846

+Note that it can time to load the dashboard once you click Log in, please be patient :)

 # Features💫
 - **Real-time Chatting**: Quirk Chat leverages the power of 'socket.io' to enable real-time communication between users.
 Messages are instantly delivered to recipients, ensuring a smooth and responsive chatting experience.